Livernois Avenue: History

 Between 7 and 8 Mile roads, Livernois is called the "Avenue of Fashion".
 This section of Livernois was a major retail destination in Detroit up till the 1950s when new suburban malls pulled away shoppers.

+In 1970, the road was reconstructed to serve the service roads of interstate 75.

 Livernois Avenue was the site of the 1975 Livernois-Fenkell riot when the white owner of a bar located on the road near Fenkell Street in Detroit shot and killed a black man as he was attempting a carjacking.

 In 2006, the portion between Grove Street (south of McNichols Road) and 7 Mile Road became the first stretch of Livernois Avenue in Detroit to be converted into a divided boulevard.
 The boulevard has since been extended both north to 8 Mile Road in 2007 and south to Grand River Avenue in the late 2000s.

-The median north of Margareta Street would later be removed in 2019 as part of a major road construction project.
+The road north of Margareta Street was reconstructed in 2019 as part of a major road construction project.

 On October 21, 2019, Livernois Avenue was vacated and permanently closed between Jefferson Avenue and South Street in the Delray neighborhood, to facilitate construction of the United States Port of Entry for the Gordie Howe International Bridge.
 The following year, on July 17, 2020, the portion north of South Street to the Norfolk Southern railroad was vacated and permanently closed as well, along with the entirety of Dragoon Street between Jefferson Avenue and Fort Street for the same purpose.
 Also on that same day, the now southernmost section of Livernois between Fort Street and the railroad was reconfigured to facilitate two-way traffic, and to provide a restricted contractor access point for the US POE construction activities beyond.